 The high performance computing center in Stuttgart houses one of the fastest supercomputer in Europe.
 The “Hazelhen” offers scientific and industrial users access to a computing power of up to 7.4 PetaFlops.
 The HLRS was founded in 1995 under the roof of the Stuttgart data center.
 One year later, it became the first German federal treasury settlement center.
 In the meantime, the HLRS can look back on a long history with many awards and, above all, considerable experience in the field of high performance computing (HPC).
 The research focus is on scalability, performance optimization, green IT, social, political and philosophical aspects of simulation.

-The media university of Stuttgart as a project partner
+The media university of Stuttgart

 The Center for Art and Media Technology (ZKM) in Karlsruhe is an internationally unique enrichment of the cultural scene as a place that extends the idea and tasks of the museum.
 The ZKM is a foundation founded by the city of Karlsruhe and the state of Baden-Württemberg Of public law, which is home to all forms of media and the arts, whether it be painting, photography, film, music, dance, theater or performance.
 With its mission to combine the classical arts and the digital age, the ZKM has been a great success since 1989.
 In addition to the normal museum business, research and development are carried out at the ZKM in various institutes and laboratories.
 Thus it has the traditional thoughts of the museums to preserve art and show, expanded and created a space in the art work can also arise.
 With a reason why it is called the center and not the museum.

 Sicos BW as coordinator and contact for SMEs